-Venice is a beautiful city to visit, but if you have time on your trip, there are many excellent nearby options for day trips as well.
-The Veneto region holds interesting towns and cities outside Venice, easily reached by public transportation.
+Venice is a beautiful city to visit, and certainly has enough attractions and diversions to keep you busy for at least several days to a week or more.
+But if you have the time and want a break from the canals of Venice, there are many excellent nearby options for day trips as well.
+The Veneto region holds interesting towns and cities outside Venice, most easily reached by public transportation.

 Murano, Burano, and Torcello are the top three islands to visit on day trips from Venice.
 Murano is known as the island of glassmakers, Burano has canals lined with picturesque colored houses and is known for lace making, and Torcello is a green island where you can see Byzantine mosaics in the 7th-century Cathedral.

-- Getting There: From Fondamenta Nove, Vaporetto Number 41 or 42 to Murano, LN 12 to Burano and Torcello.
-See Venice Vaporetto Tips.
+- Getting There: From Fondamenta Nove, Vaporetto Number 41 or 42 to Murano, or Number 12 to Burano and Torcello.

 Venice Lido is a long strip of land off the Venice coast.
 The Lido is lined with beaches and is a good place for nightlife, shopping or to get away from the tourist crowds in Piazza San Marco.
 In early September, the Venice Film Festival is held on the Lido.
 There are shops, restaurants, bars, and hotels (often less expensive than in Venice) on Venice Lido, as well.